Greek Cuisine: 34 Traditional Greek Foods To Try

 This is a famous food of Greece that you can find in many other countries!
 And there’s more than one good reason Gyros are a popular choice for any meal: They’re yummy, affordable, and filling!

-The word “Gyro” comes from the ancient Greek for “turn,” which refers to the way that the pressed cone-shaped meat (beef, pork, chicken, lamb, or a combination) is cooked on a rotating vertical spit.
+The word “gyro” comes from the ancient Greek for “turn,” which refers to the way that the pressed cone-shaped hunk of meat (beef, pork, chicken, lamb, or a combination) is cooked on a rotating vertical spit.
 The meat is cut to order from the large skewer into thin slices.

 Gyros can be served on a plate over rice or salad.
 However, most often it will be a wrap sandwich with toppings like tomatoes, lettuce, cucumbers, and tzatziki sauce.
-In Greece, you’re also likely to have french fries on the inside—just like in a California Burrito
+In Greece, you’re also likely to find french fries on the inside of your Gyro—just like in a California Burrito

 Gyros, a popular Greek street food